whonut/whonut.github.io/projects.md

 #### Random Table Roller

 Random Table Roller is a simple graphical program for rolling against random tables used in many tabletop RPGs.
-It accepts tables in a simple CSV format and allows the user to load many tables upfront and switcg between then easily.
+It accepts tables in a simple CSV format and allows the user to load many tables upfront and switch between then easily.

 - [Github](https://github.com/whonut/Random-Table-Roller)